 PS Hero is a brilliant Photoshop resource run by Hero – a surfer, photographer and graphic designer based in Southern California.
 With a large selection of free tutorials, this site offers training in the areas of graphic design, photo and text effects.
 It also features an inspiration gallery and goodies section where you can take advantage of free PSD files, custom shapes and more.

 If you haven't got to know Lynda Weinman and Bruce Heavin's extensive tutorial video library then you should.
 Lynda doesn't deal exclusively with Photoshop but the site offers a wealth of training in the software for the beginner to intermediate user.
-Some of the training is free but to access the majority of it you will need to subscribe to the site, which starts at £14.95 per month.
+Some of the training is free but to access the majority of it you will need to subscribe to the site.

 12. PSD Learning